-It is illegal to own and drive an automobile without also purchasing If you own an insurance. automobile in the state of Tennessee, you are required by law to have automobile insurance in case you are at fault in an accident.
-The insurance covers car damages and medical costs for the other party involved.
-Select an insurance policy that is best for you.
+It is illegal to own and drive an automobile without purchasing car insurance.
+If you own an automobile in the state of Tennessee, you are required by law to have automobile insurance, in case you are at fault in an accident.
+The insurance covers car damage and medical costs for the other party involved.
+Select insurance policy that is best for you.